mauriciogeneroso/premier-league-table-generator/README.md

 ### Considerations

 * I kept the small methods inside the `LeagueTable` class to keep the structure that was sent.
    * Could be created a utility class with these methods to become these methods public and create unit tests to ensure more code coverage in the tests.
-I created an alternative application with this change to express what I thought, this application can be accessible in the file alternative_app.zip.
+I created an alternative application with this change to express what I thought, this application can be accessible in the file alternative_solution.zip.
 But I'm delivering this alternative application for just express another form to resolve this problem that allows creating more unit tests with public methods.

 ### Tests